fortran-lang/fortran-forum-article-template/paper.md

 * Compiles the paper, generating a pdf that you can download
 * Runs a spell checker on the paper
 * Attempts to compile any source code files included

-These checks are automated via the CI script found in the `.github/workflows/CI.yml` file.